neuro-team-femto/jones/data/README.md

 **Caution**: the properties `"choice1` and `choice2` have to map actual keyboard letter keys, they are used as is to collect the participant decision.

-An additional `wording.new.json` file has to be provided for the participant creation page (only available if `allowCreate` is true).
+An additional `wording.new.json` file has to be provided for the participant creation page (only available if `allowCreate` is true), please check `data/example/confid.wording.new.json`.

 5. Put wav files to be tested in `experiment_3/sounds` and add a text file defining how the sound has been generated in a CSV format.
 The file names need to be identical, with only the file extension changing.
 For instance the `gomot_a.0001.eq.wav` sound file has to be paired with `gomot_a.0001.eq.txt`, whose contents looks like: